All Episodes

 Oh, well, your YouTube stream.

-But yeah, I did I watched a couple of videos on your Rumble channel as well.
+But yeah, I did, I watched a couple of videos on your Rumble channel as well.

 That's just such a cool dynamic.

-Um yeah, it was tough at first because when I was streaming on YouTube, I was going full entertainment mode.
+Yeah, it was tough at first because when I was streaming on YouTube, I was going full entertainment mode.

-I I've went through a big progression this year.
+I've went through a big progression this year.

-I would consider myself a lot more articulate and um politically aware, uh geopolitically aware, and I can talk about a lot more than I was able to back in in June.
+And I can talk about a lot more than I was able to back in June.

-And it's I've learned a lot since then.
+And I've learned a lot since then.

-That if you follow the funny, like them you pull up the lollipops, stuff like that.
+And I think it's a testament to my motto, seek truth through funny, that if you follow the funny, like them, you pull up the lollipop, stuff like that.

-I just look up Discord Sneeko and talking to a lot of people, having debates with religious people, going back and forth, communicating with different people who are trying to seek the truth.
+Just look up Discord Sneeko and talking to a lot of people, having debates with religious people, going back and forth, communicating with different people who are trying to seek the truth.

 I've learned a lot in a very short period of time.